2021 SPECIAL EVENTS:

 MOURNING IN THE MORNING LECTURES WINTER 2021

-Working with the Central Library, the Friends are pleased to announce that the Mourning in the Morning Series will be offered in 2020-21.
+Working with the Central Library, the Friends are pleased to announce that the Mourning in the Morning Series will continue in 2021.
 Pre-registration is required for these ZOOM events.
 See below for instructions.

 10:30 a.m. to 12:00 noon